 may be posted as they become available.

-PLEASE NOTE: We are fortunate to have a
+NOTE: We are fortunate to have a TEACHING ASSISTANT who

 has agreed to work with our class.
-Her name is Jennifer Lawson.
-She will be
+She probably will not be able to attend

 inequalities in society due to race, gender, cultural differences.
 Focus on how inequality